aworleo/charmingpython/02-programmingBasics/00-note.md

 * __Don't mix both types.__
 * Lack of indentation causes syntax errors
 * Two modes of programming
-    * Interactive: Desktop Based Application
+    * Interactive: Interacting with python interpreter.
-    * Script mode: Web Development
+    * Script mode: Saving your code to be used later.